 Steps to Connect Concierge and Fabric Data Agent

-Before starting, decide how Concierge will perform authentication when connecting to Fabric.
+- Decide how Concierge will perform authentication when connecting to Fabric.
 Metric Insights supports per user authentication to Microsoft Fabric.
 This preserves user level identity for enforcing row level security.
 This can be done one of two ways:

 - User OAuth: Use this method to create a new connection to the Fabric Application used for the Fabric Data Agent(s).